 Just think how many people you’ve heard say,

 “Oh, there’s no point in subscribing to Linkedin Premium”.

 And they’re right… if you don’t intend to do anything different with it!

 It’s exactly what I did the first two times I subscribed to Linkedin Premium.

 I think the first time was for about a year!
 That's over £700 I just threw down the drain!

-If you’re going to subscribe to Linkedin Premium - and I highly recommend you do - then you must learn how to use it for your advantage.
-Especially as barely anyone else does!
+If you’re going to subscribe to Linkedin Premium - and I highly recommend you do - then you must learn how to use it to your advantage.
+Especially as barely anyone else knows how to!

 Return to top